traupach/wrf_lrf_les/README.md

 - `QtendAmp` - amplitude of QV perturbation (kg kg-1 day-1).

 ### General notes

+* For detailed (and mathematical) descriptions of the fixed radiative forcing, relaxation of winds and stratospheric temperature and moisture, and perturbation details, please refer to the [perturbation analysis](analysis/perturbation_analysis.ipynb) Jupyter notebook.

 * Many of the changes to the code were adapted from code changes made by Yi-Ling Hwong, Maxime Colin, David Fuchs, or Nidhi Nishant for previous versions of WRF.
 I have updated the code and applied it to v4.1.4.
 Previously, perturbations were applied by modifying the humidity, temperature, or wind tendencies for the planetary